plone/training/addons.rst

 .. _addons-label:

-Extend Plone with Add-On Packages
+Extend Plone With Add-On Packages
 =================================

 * There are more than 2,000 add-ons for Plone.
 We will cover only a handful today.